 The update to the 2016 Rogue Valley ITS Plan was adopted in May 2017.
-This task for FY 2020 will focus on working with ODOT, the consultant team, MPO staff, Project Advisory Committee (PAC) and stakeholders to maintain the plan.
+This task for FY 2022 will focus on working with ODOT and stakeholders to maintain the plan.

-• Maintain and update RVITS plan and architecture as needed
+Maintain and update RVITS plan and architecture as needed